KIDS IN WORSHIP

 NOTE TO PARENTS:

 It’s super important that you understand that kids learn the importance of Sunday morning from parents.
 It’s you (not us) who sets the expectations and boundaries of what’s helpful and acceptable behaviour.
 If you’re anxious, expectant, annoyed, bored, grateful, or excited to be in church, your kids will know it, and behave accordingly.
-(E.g., If your son senses that church is a source of major stress for mom, he may not feel bad about acting out in such a way as to disrupt or damage it, since he learned it’s a threat.)
-But, if you’re safe and settled, your kid(s) will probably be as well.
+As early as possible, you can train your kids at home to look forward to worshiping with the rest of the church.

-• Singing songs about Jesus at home can train them to do so with the church.
+Singing songs about Jesus at home can train them to do so with the church.

-• Sitting still with you while you tell stories about Jesus can train them to learn from sermons.
+Sitting still with you while you tell stories about Jesus can train them to learn from sermons.

-• Teach your child ancient prayers and confessions like The Lord’s Prayer and The Apostles’ Creed.
+Teach your child ancient prayers and confessions like The Lord’s Prayer and The Apostles’ Creed.

-• Feel free to whisper and explain the parts of the liturgy, and share answers to the sermon’s questions.
+Feel free to whisper and explain the parts of the liturgy, and share answers to the sermon’s questions.

-• Bring snacks.
+Bring snacks.

-• Don’t be embarrassed if you need to remove your child from the room.
+Don’t be embarrassed if you need to remove your child from the room.
 (But please come back!)

 Pace yourself.
 Give your children (and yourself!) grace as they learn.
 Being a kid isn’t easy!
 Remember that more is caught than taught, and it takes time.
 For kids who are new to church, it can take weeks (sometimes months) to ‘get’ what’s going on in Word + Table and participate.
 Similarly, it can take weeks (maybe months) before your kids can enjoy KidSpace without you there.
 But they will eventually.
-They really will.
+They really will!
 And it’s so worth it.

-Please note: if your child has special needs, please talk to the pastor or others leaders before Word + Table, who’ll be glad to discuss ways we can support you and your child’s learning.
+Please note: if your child has special needs, please speak to the pastor or others leaders before Word + Table, who’ll be glad to discuss ways we can support you and your child’s learning.

 NOTE TO THE CHURCH: